plp13/qman/README.md

 - Pages for apropos and whatis results
 - Hyperlinks to other manual pages
 - Hyperlinks for URLs and email addresses
+- Hyperlinks to files or directories in the local filesystem
 - In-page hyperlinks
 - A table of contents for each manual page
 - Incremental search for manual pages